williamdlees/AmberUtils/docs/Preptools.md

 	optional arguments:
 	  -h, --help  show this help message and exit

-The control file should has one line per residue to be changed.
+The control file should have one line per residue to be changed.
 Each line specifies the residue number, chain id, and residue name to be used, separated by a space.
 Example:

 	212 I HIE